NicoloCavalli95horses/KMS-web-testing/content/01 Notes/SQLIA (SQL injection attack).md

 - **Using PDO** [[(Sendiang, Polii, et al., 2016)]]
 - Inferring [[SQL signature]] to validate new SQL queries [[(Li, Yan, et al., 2012)]]

+## How is front-end software involved in SQLIA

+Even if the attack target the web server, front-end software may mitigate the problem (or make it more serious)
+- **No client-side validation**: If the front-end accepts arbitrary user input (e.g. search fields, logins, comments) without any validation or sanitization, the attacker can inject malicious SQL.
+- **Un-encoded or unfiltered input:** If user data is sent to the back-end without escaping, the injected SQL can be executed by the database
+- **Informative error messages:** If the front-end displays detailed database errors (e.g. "Syntax error near 'OR 1=1'"), it provides the attacker with valuable clues to refine the attack.
+- Ease the submission of requests to the server

 ---
 ## References
 - [[(Xu, Ni, Ming, et al., 2024)]]